awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

       ]
    }
    ```
+**Important**

-   *Note*: The above policy is an example only and allows full access to the contents of your bucket.
-Please review our [guide](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/) on S3 security to ensure that you are limiting access to the bucket.
+The above policy is an example only and allows full access to the contents of your bucket\.
+For more information on security best practices, see [How can I secure the files in my Amazon S3 bucket?](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/)\.

     You now have two buckets, *example\.com* and *www\.example\.com*, and you have uploaded your website content to the *example\.com* bucket\.
 In the next step, you configure *www\.example\.com* to redirect requests to your *example\.com* bucket\.
 By redirecting requests, you can maintain only one copy of your website content\.
 Visitors who type `www` in their browsers and those who specify only the root domain are routed to the same website content in your *example\.com* bucket\.